An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Hyper-parameters selection guided by dynamic system analysis

-Since the convergence rate $r_c$ only represents the worst case when $\lambda=\lambda_{\min}$, we further study the convergence properties for different eigenvalues by Figure \ref{GainRSG}.
-The figure presents the gain factor $r_g=\max(|r_1|,|r_2|)$ and the error stand deviation limit $\lim_{t\rightarrow+\infty}\text{Std}(\dot{s}_{t})/(\alpha\delta)$ of RSG for each eigenvalue $\lambda$\footnote{In order to take the advantage of fast convergence for exact gradients, the momentum factor $\beta=\beta_1$ should be close to 1 according to $\beta=1-O(1/\sqrt{\kappa})$ in the assumption of Theorem 1.
-We recommend $\beta=0.999$, and use this default value in the figure.}.
-For very small positive eigenvalue $\lambda$ (Figure \ref{GainRSG} (a) and (b)), a nonzero observation factor $\mu$ has little effect on the gain factor and the stand deviation limit, that is coincide with the theoretical analysis.
-For slightly larger $\lambda$, a relatively large $\mu$ results in significantly improvement on both the gain factor and error stand deviation limit, which still converges very slowly when $\mu=0$ (HB) and forms a bottleneck of the training process.
-In nonconvex problems when $\tau=\alpha\lambda<0$, a relatively large $\mu$ also accelerates the divergence.
-However, the noise level for larger $\lambda$ increases along with $\mu$ when $\alpha$ is constant, that prohibits too large $\mu$.
-Consequently, we recommend $\mu=0.1$ to achieve fast convergence rate, and $\mu=0.2$ to improve generalization at the cost of more iterations, since higher noise level is beneficial for expanding the range of exploration.
+Finally, we study the observation factor strategy to decrease both the gain factor $r_g$ and the error variance limit $l_{\text{Var}}$ for different curvatures.
+Since the convergence rate $r_c$ only represents the worst case, we further study the convergence properties for different eigenvalues by Figure \ref{GainRSG}, which presents $r_g$ and $l_{\text{Var}}$ for different $\tau=\alpha\lambda$ and $\mu$ \footnote{To take the advantage of fast convergence for exact gradients, the momentum factor $\beta$ should be close to 1 according to $\beta=1-O(1/\sqrt{\kappa})$ in the assumption of Theorem 1.
+So we set the default value of $\beta$ to $0.999$.}.
+It is shown that a large $\beta$ and a proper $\mu$ ensure a large convergence domain ($0<\tau<2$ is required for convergence in SGD0).
+When $\alpha$ is specified, the eigenvalue $\lambda$ is proportional to $\tau$.
+For a very small positive $\lambda$, the observation factor $\mu$ has little effect on $r_g$, that is consistent with the theoretical analysis.
+When $\lambda$ is slightly larger, a relatively large $\mu$ (e.g. $0.1$) results in significantly improvement in both $r_g$ and $l_{\text{Var}}$, while HB ($\mu=0$) and NAG ($\mu=0.001$) still converge very slow for these eigenvalues, impeding the entire training process.
+In non-convex problems when $\lambda<0$, a relatively large $\mu$ also accelerates the divergence.
+A small $\mu$, such as $\mu=0.001$ (NAG), generates large $l_{\text{Var}}$ for small $\lambda$ (Figure \ref{GainRSG} (b)), that limits its improvement upon HB.
+It does improves $r_g$ and $l_{\text{Var}}$ for very large $\tau$, but the convergence for large $\lambda$ is not the bottleneck and a too large step size $\alpha$ is not applicable since it amplifies $l_{\text{Var}}$ for all the eigenvalues.
+Too large $\mu$ (e.g. 0.4) is not applicable because it generates large $l_{\text{Var}}$ for a very large range of $\lambda$ (Figure \ref{GainRSG} (b), (d)).
+We also studied $\beta=0.9,0.99$, and observed that $\mu\in[0.05,0.2]$ is a feasible range to decrease both $r_g$ and $l_{\text{Var}}$.
+Consequently, we set $\mu=0.1$ as the default value.
 Only the step size $\alpha$ is left for grid search in RSG.